 The home consists of 1740 square feet on two levels, plus another 1000 square feet in the finished basement.
 Entering the home, we pass a small closet and then enter the living room.
 With comfy furniture and a brick fireplace, this room is a great place to relax.
 The adjacent dining space is spacious enough to accommodate large parties.
 The kitchen features a large island with two layers of storage below for pots and pans, and the cabinets are a vivid forest green.
 Off the kitchen is a screen porch which expands entertaining options in the warmer months.

 A unique feature of the home is the efficient placement of the powder room.
 To save space, there is no restroom on the main floor.
 Instead, the stairwell has extended landings midway between the main floor and both the upper floor and basement.
 The upper landing has a reading nook with a built-in padded bench and plenty of light.
 The lower landing dedicates the space to a bathroom, conveniently between the public areas of the main floor and basement.

 The basement houses utility space as well as a large hobby room.
 It also holds one of the two master suites, featuring an ensuite with separate tub and shower.
 The upper floor exclusively houses two more bedrooms.
 The guest bedroom has its own ensuite, while the second master bedroom features a walk-in closet and large soaker tub with a view.

 If you’re looking for a Craftsman style timber frame home, we have many examples for you to browse.
-In addition to the Stoney Creek, you can look at other plans here.
 To get started on your home, whether based off an existing plan or starting new, please contact us here.